univention/univention-corporate-server/doc/changelog/index.rst

 * The listener converter script is now by default writing the UDM REST API representation into the JSON files (:uv:bug:`54773`).

+* Debian packages that contain non UTF-8 byte sequences do not crash the Provider Portal anymore when creating new versions of apps (:uv:bug:`55634`).

 .. _changelog-umc-udmcli:

 |UCSUDM| and command line interface